aidan-le-beard/Custom-Binary-Tree/README.md

 binaryTree.insert(10);

 ## Delete from the tree
-// deletes 15 from the tree, if 15 is in the tree
+// deletes 15 from the tree, if 15 is in the tree, replacing with in-order successor, if it exists

 binaryTree.delete(15);